sohirata/polymer/README.md

 # how to submit a batch job

-Modify directory information in "releasescript," and then
+Modify directory information in "release" and "releasescript," and then

      $ cd data
      $ release input nprocs